microbiome/microbiome/vignettes/Data.md

 pseq.L1 <- aggregate_taxa(pseq, level = "L1")
 ```

-You can also import HITChip probe-level data matrix and taxonomy from HITChip
+Importing HITChip probe-level data and taxonomy from HITChip
 output directory (these are not available in the phyloseq object):